 While there are many alternatives, Microsoft’s Remote Desktop is a perfectly viable option for accessing other computers, but it has to be properly secured.
 After recommended security measures are in place, Remote Desktop is a powerful tool for geeks to use and lets you avoid installing third party apps for this type of functionality.

-This guide and the screenshots that accompany it are made for Windows 8.1.
+This guide and the screenshots that accompany it are made for Windows 8.1 or Windows 10.
 However, you should be able to follow this guide as long as you’re using one of these editions of Windows:

 - Windows 8.1 Pro

 - Windows 7 Professional

 - Windows Vista Ultimate

 - Windows XP Professional

 Enabling Remote Desktop

 First, we need to enable Remote Desktop and select which users have remote access to the computer.
 Hit Windows key + R to bring up a Run prompt, and type “sysdm.cpl.”